THE CHEROKEE COUNTY BOARD OF EDUCATION

 - Participate in middle school and high school extra-curricular activities including, but not limited to, providing speakers for healthcare and science related club meetings and mentors for Senior projects.

-The term of this Agreement is November 3, 2016 through November 3, 2017.
-This contract shall automatically renew for additional terms not to exceed two years unless either party notifies the other at least 60 days prior to renewal date.
+The term of this Agreement is November 21, 2019 through November 21, 2020.
+This Agreement shall automatically renew for additional terms of one year not to exceed five renewal terms unless either party notifies the other in writing of non-renewal at least 60 days prior to applicable renewal date.
+The initial term and any renewal term of this Agreement shall be collectively referred to herein as the “Term”.

 It is the intent of the Parties that the terms of this Agreement be in compliance with all applicable Governmental Regulations (as defined below).
 If either Party determines, in good faith, or receives general or specific notice from a governmental body that this Agreement or any part hereof: (a) violates or fails to comply with any Governmental Regulations or would result in restrictions on referrals by physicians to Northside facilities or Services pursuant to the Stark Law; (b) jeopardizes Northside’s (or any of its affiliates, if applicable) participation in any governmental or private payor program; (c) jeopardizes the tax-exempt status of either Party or their affiliates or the tax-exempt status of any bonds issued on its/their behalf; (d) exposes any manager or disqualified person to intermediate sanctions by the Internal Revenue Service or results in private inurement or private benefit; or (e) exposes any Party or their respective affiliates to any other sanctions by any other Governmental Body, such Party shall notify the other Party, in writing, of its determination.
 The Parties shall then (i) negotiate those modifications reasonably determined to be necessary to comply with a change of law or other event described in this Article; or (ii) if the Parties are unable to negotiate a modification within thirty (30) days of delivery of the written notice, then this Agreement shall automatically terminate unless the Parties are working diligently and in good faith to resolve the issues.